vyom-devgan/Verbiverse/README.md

-# Words: A Wordle Game
+# Verbiverse: A Wordle Game

-Wordle is a JavaScript-based game designed to challenge players to guess a random word.
+Verbiverse is a JavaScript-based game designed to challenge players to guess a random word.
 Created with simplicity and engagement in mind, it offers an interactive and enjoyable experience.

 ## Objective